 Firstly, I want to get this out of the way.
-I prefer Crash Team Racing to all Mario Kart games in the past, and that is admittedly mainly due to nostalgia.
+I preferred Crash Team Racing to all Mario Kart games in the past, and that is admittedly mainly due to nostalgia.
 I’ve always loved Crash Bandicoot, with my PS1 and PS2 being passed down from my older brother, I was always more aware of Sony titles than the likes of Mario and Zelda.
 This has changed, believe me, this could not be further from the truth right now.

 Anyway, I wanted to compare the two titles and express from a critical point of view, why I think I liked CTR so much.
 For this comparison I will be using Crash Team Racing: Nitro Fuelled and Mario Kart 8 Deluxe.
 Comparing these games has really opened my eyes up to the flaws in CTR, but also really highlighted the strengths of each game and how they accomplish exactly what they set out to do.
-The basis of this comparison lies in a few main categories; Track design, item design, single player experiences and multiplayer experiences.
+The basis of this comparison lies in a few main categories; Track design, item design, single player experience and multiplayer experience.

 The first thing to touch on between the two games is the tracks.
 You are going to spend most of your time drifting and boosting your way around these, so they better be good, right?